Historic Preservation – Conservation

 - Heritage Perth — The Burra Charter Retrieved 16 August 2011.

-- Australian Conservation Organisations
+- Australian Conservation and Restoration of Cultural Property

 - Understanding The Burra Charter — Excerpts from an Australia ICOMOS brochure explaining the principles of heritage conservation.